 control dust on the access roads on your property.
 Do they

-intend to spray the roads?
-Just so you know, in the State of
+intend to wet the roads?
+In the State of

-PA, drillers are allowed to spray brine (frac fluid) on their
+PA drillers are allowed to spray brine (used frac fluids) on their

 construction roads to control dust.
 They have to receive